DUNE/dune-justin/docs/dashboard.md

 of the configuration files, and also the [cilogon] section which has client details for OIDC calls to CILogon:

-- client_id - ID string of a registered client (none)
+- client_id - ID string of a registered client
-- secret - secret for the registered client (none)
+- secret - secret for the registered client